Article Badge Image

 • your car being hit by another vehicle while it’s parked

-Collision also extends to theft of your vehicle, as well as some less common hazards, like a broken windshield, a collision with an animal, vandalism, or even public disorder, like riots.
+Collision also extends to theft of your vehicle and some less common hazards, like a broken windshield, a collision with an animal, vandalism, or even public disorder, like riots.

 Claims & your premiums

-One of the advantages with comprehensive coverage is that your premium won’t automatically be increased because you file a claim.
+One of the advantages of comprehensive coverage is that your premium won’t automatically be increased because you file a claim.

-Since your vehicle is parked, you won’t normally be held at fault for the claim.
+Since your vehicle is parked, you won’t usually be liable for the claim.

-For example, some years ago I had a collision with a deer.
-Or more precisely, the deer hit my car at a full gallop.
+For example, some years ago, I collided with a deer.
+Or, more precisely, the deer hit my car at a full gallop.
 I filed a claim for the damage, which was quite extensive, and the insurance company paid it.
 But my premium did not increase as a result.

 Do You Need Both Collision and Comprehensive?